Linuxfabrik/monitoring-plugins/check-plugins/mysql-user-security/README.md

                            [--defaults-group DEFAULTS_GROUP]
                            [--severity {warn,crit}] [--timeout TIMEOUT]

-Check user's security in MySQL/MariaDB.
+Checks MySQL/MariaDB user security settings, including accounts with empty passwords, accounts accessible from any host, and accounts with excessive privileges.
+Alerts on insecure account configurations.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
   --defaults-file DEFAULTS_FILE
-                        Specifies a cnf file to read parameters like user, host and password from (instead of specifying them on the command line), for example
+                        MySQL/MariaDB cnf file to read parameters like user, host and password from (instead of specifying them on the command line).
+Example:
                         `/var/spool/icinga2/.my.cnf`.
 Default:
-                        /var/spool/icinga2/.my.cnf
+                        /var/spool/icinga2/.my.cnf.
   --defaults-group DEFAULTS_GROUP
                         Group/section to read from in the cnf file.
 Default: client
   --severity {warn,crit}
                         Severity for alerts that do not depend on thresholds.
                         One of "warn" or "crit".
+Default: warn.
-Default: warn --timeout TIMEOUT     Network timeout in seconds.
+  --timeout TIMEOUT     Network timeout in seconds.
 Default: 3 (seconds)
 ```